-The Associate in Applied Science (AAS) degree is awarded to students completing an approved course of study in a professional technical program.
+Associate in Applied Science degree is awarded to students completing an approved course of study in a professional technical program.

-The Associate in General Studies (AGS) degree is awarded to students completing a less structured program of study.
-Although credit for appropriate coursework included in an AGS may be transferred to a four-year institution, the AGS degree does not, by itself, provide the potential transfer advantages of the Associate in Arts & Science-DTA.
-The AGS is not a direct transfer degree program.
+Associate in General Studies degree is awarded to students who do not intend to complete a transfer degree.
+Credit for appropriate coursework included in this degree may be transferred to a four-year institution, but the degree does not, by itself, provide the potential transfer advantages of a transfer degree.
+This is not a direct transfer degree program.

-The Certificates of Achievement and Accomplishment may be awarded to students completing the requirements of an approved professional/technical certificate program.
+Certificates of Achievement and Accomplishment may be awarded to students completing the requirements of an approved professional/technical certificate program.